Skip to content

 Minnesota Assault Law

-What you're facing under Minn.
-Stat. § 609.224, how the penalties scale, and the questions your attorney needs to answer, specific to Minnesota (MN) law.
+What you are facing under Minn.
+Stat. § 609.224, how the penalties scale, and the questions an attorney needs to answer — under Minnesota (MN) assault law.

 90 days (misdemeanor); 1 year (gross misdemeanor)